yeoman/yeoman.io/app/authoring/user-interactions.md

 In this example, `my-project` would be the first argument.

-To notify the system we expect an argument, we use the `generator.argument()` method.
-This method accepts a `name` (String) and an optional options hash.
+To notify the system that we expect an argument, we use the `generator.argument()` method.
+This method accepts a `name` (String) and an optional hash of options.

-The `name` will be used to create a getter on the generator, `generator['name']`.
+The `name` will be used to create a getter on the generator: `generator['name']`.

-The `option` hash accepts multiples key/values:
+The options hash accepts multiple key-value pairs:

 - `desc` Description for the argument
 - `required` Boolean whether it is required